Naviary2/BigDecimal/readme.md

 You don't need 100% accuracy, just needing numbers to not hit Infinity when they get too big, or zero when they get too small.
 Here I would recommend using [break_infinity.js](https://github.com/Patashu/break_infinity.js/tree/master?tab=readme-ov-file)!
 That is considerably faster than this for that purpose.

 You need decimal numbers to be **perfectly** representable.
 For example, 0.1.
 This library will make a very close approximation to that, of which the accuracy is customizable.
 But, that's how standard javascript numbers work anyway, right? 🤷‍♂️ They approximate.
 In graphics rendering, approximations are typically enough.
-However, all integers can still be perfectly represented.
+However, all integers and dyadic rationals can still be perfectly represented.

 ## How it works